Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 But with this rule, hardly any get through now.

-The one thing to note is that with this rule, you will probably see 4 hits blocked by Cloudflare for each failed spam comment attempt.
+The one thing to note is that with this rule, you might see up to four hits blocked by Cloudflare for each failed spam comment attempt.

 This is normal because Cloudflare is blocking the actions of the script that the spammer is using.